onebyte2016/AirBnB_clone_v2/README.md

 -----
 Testing onebyte branch
 -----
-This is a continuation of the initial airbn  repo which I, Bukola Olatunji and Emmanuel Ndubuisi have forked.
+This is a continuation of the initial airbn repo which Bukola Olatunji and Emmanuel Ndubuisi have forked.

 <center><h3>Repository Contents by Project Task</h3> </center>